 A cyclecomputer provides the most accurate measurement if it uses no internal conversion between miles and kilometers (computers in our Group E/F) or if its conversion factor can be determined.
 A manufacturer may give the same calibration number when the computer is set to display miles or kilometers, but the recorded distance in miles may differ due to a rounded conversion factor, for example 1.6 : 1, more than 1/2 of 1% different from exact 1.609344 : 1.
 Reduced to the least common denominator, that fraction is 25146 / 15625, possibly too complicated for the wimpy processor in a bicycle computer.
 Manufacturers (except Avocet) have not provided information about their conversion factor -- Avocet's is 1.6 : 1 for the ring-magnet cyclecomputers.
 If you don't know the conversion factor, and the computer inputs tire size only in millimeters, you may want to do a different measured distance test for miles and kilometers, or measure a course in kilometers and convert to miles on a spreadsheet when you get home.

 The conversion factor could be tested by driving two identical computers from a phonograph turntable (78 RPM is good, results come faster that way), until one computer reports 156.25 miles.
 The other computer, set for kilometers, should read 251.46 kilometers.
-Results will appear here once the experiment has been conducted.
+We have run a test of this using computers of the same brand, and written an article about this.
+The conversion was not exact!.

 If calibration is inaccurate, you can still make corrections with a bit of math -- mentally, on paper or using a calculator, as described on our page about cyclecomputer calibration.
 This works even for highly-inaccurate automotive odometers.
 Random error still remains: as stated earlier in this article, analog measurement is not perfectly repeatable.
 Weight loading, tire inflation, tread wear, tire stiffness, riding surface conditions and cornering all affect it, as already described.